 One of the primary reasons why homeowners purchase smart hubs is because of their integrations.
 As such, this review would not be complete without a discussion of the same.

 When it comes to what you should expect from the Wink Hub 2, it’s evident that the manufacturer builds on the foundation of the first generation smart hub.
-Thus, the Wink Hub 2 is compatible with many more devices than Wink Hub 1.
+Wink Hub 2 is compatible with many more devices than Wink Hub 1.

-To be specific, both smart hubs are designed to integrate with Kidde, Lutron Clear Connect, Wi-Fi, Z-Wave and ZigBee.
+To be specific, both smart hubs are designed to integrate with Kidde, Lutron Clear Connect, Wi-Fi, Z-Wave, and ZigBee.
 But they went a step further when inventing Wink Hub 2, which is why it’s designed to also support Bluetooth LE radio and a Thread-capable radio.
 The two technologies are tailored to offer future support to any new smart appliances.

 Another vital aspect to consider is the mobile application that the smart hubs work with.
 Considering this is where you’ll be manipulating or controlling a majority of the functions of your smart devices, it’s important to determine whether it’s a user-friendly app.

 Let’s start off by saying that both Wink Hub and Wink Hub 2 use an identical mobile app.
-Best part is, this is an incredibly user-friendly mobile application.
+The best part is, this is an incredibly user-friendly mobile application.
 It’s intuitive and very straightforward.
 In fact, it has individualized setup instructions depending on the attributes of the appliance you want to add.

 There are large-sized icons, which make navigating through the options pretty easy.
 The temperature reports are very precise, the IFTTT works well and the display live feed is very clear.